biocaddie/Foundry-ES/README.md

 ## Initial Setup

-Before any processing the MongoDB needs to be populated with the source descriptors using the `$HOME/Foundry_ES/bin/ingest_src_cli.sh`.
+Before any processing the MongoDB needs to be populated with the (re)source descriptors using the `$HOME/Foundry_ES/bin/ingest_src_cli.sh`.

 ```